Mechanism Redesign: Revenue estimator and error bounds for all-pay auctions

 \begin{definition} The estimator $\hat{P}_y$ (with truncation parameter $\delta_N$) for the revenue of an auction with allocation rule $y$ from $N$ samples $\hat{b}_1 \leq \cdots \leq \hat{b}_N$ from the equilibrium bid distribution of an all-pay auction with allocation rule $x$ is:

 \end{definition}

-This estimator is a weighted order statistic.
+This estimator is obtained from (\ref{eq:inference-pre-integration-by-parts}) by integration by parts over range of the quantile function $\ebid(\cdot)$ of the empirical bid distribution with its support truncated to $[\delta_N,\, 1-\delta_N]$ and re-grouping of the terms in the resulting sum.

 Our main theorems set the truncation parameter to a specific value $\delta_N = \max(25 \log \log N,n)/N$ and show that, with no assumptions on the distribution of values or bids, the truncated estimator's mean absolute error is bounded.
 Importantly, this truncated estimator does not have any parameters that need to be tuned to the distribution of bids or values.

 We refer to the estimator with truncation parameter set to zero as the untruncated estimator.
 We study the untrucated estimator in simulations in Section~\ref{s:simulations} and demonstrate that, when $Z_y(0)$ and $Z_y(1)$ are small, it can be quite accurate with very few bid samples.